marklogic-community/data-hub-central-community/CONTRIBUTING.md

-# Contributing to Envison
+# Contributing to Envision

-Envison welcomes new contributors.
+Envision welcomes new contributors.
 This document will guide you through the process.

  - [Question or Problem?](#question)